-- The potential and fundamental advantage of a model estimating movement explicitly is that gearselectivity "should" be asymptotically flat, i.e. the confounding of emigration (causing selectivity doming) and fishing mortality in conventional models falls away.
-Some of the fits to size structure data suggest moving to more flexible selectivity models than the logistic, but this would re-introduce this confounding problem. - Another option would be to accept that difficulty, and move back to a model without movement, keep the nine regions and model the different age/length structure by estimating different selectivities in the different regions, i.e. the Rademeyer and Butterworth (2013) approach, but with a more complex spatial structure to fit size-structure data better. - Starting the movement in 1978 only as in the present model is not ideal and may not be the best solution. - The progressive move of the offshore trawl fishery to deeper waters over the 1917-1977 period could be modeled internally; this would also provide a better way to model the ICSEAF CPUE series than the current method (Appendix B, section B.2.1).
+The potential and fundamental advantage of a model estimating movement explicitly is that gear-selectivity "should" be asymptotically flat, i.e. the confounding of emigration (causing selectivity doming) and fishing mortality in conventional models falls away.
+Some of the fits to size structure data suggest moving to more flexible selectivity models than the logistic, but this would re-introduce this confounding problem.

+Starting the movement in 1978 only as in this gravity model (see Appendix B) is not ideal and may not be the best solution.

-- The pre-1978 selectivities are taken to be the same as post-1977, but the model is not regiondisaggregated for this earlier period.
+- The progressive movement of the offshore trawl fishery to deeper waters over the 1917-1977 period could be modeled internally; this would also provide a better way to model the ICSEAF CPUE series than the current method (Appendix B, section B.2.1). - The pre-1978 selectivities are taken to be the same as post-1977, but the model is not region-disaggregated for this earlier period.
 The pattern of removals by length is thus not correctly represented over this period, leading to a bias in the 1978 age structure to which the movement model is then applied to project the two species through the following years. - There is also the problem of how to distribute the fish in 1978.
 At the moment, the proportions in each region are computed from the movement matrices.
 The different proportions could rather be made estimable parameters with some functional relationships to reduce the number of parameters.
-Another solution might be to start moving the fish spatially before 1978 (let's say 20 years before), to have settled population by 1978 i.e. although the model is aggregated over regions (i.e. the catch is taken from the whole population), the model could keep track of the proportion of fish moving and multiplying the resulting proportions by the numbers-at-age. - Leslie and Somhlaba (2013) provide revised assumptions to disaggregate the data from the longline fleet by species and regions.
-This information was not used here as in was not provided in the right format, but it should be considered for use in the future. - Since there is depth information for the offshore trawl catches from 1978, region-specific GLMstandardised CPUE series could be developed and fitted to in this model, rather than use coast-specific indices.
+Another solution might be to start moving the fish spatially before 1978 (let's say 20 years before), to have settled populations by 1978 i.e. although the model is aggregated over regions (i.e. the catch is taken from the whole population), the model could keep track of the proportion of fish moving and multiply the resulting proportions by the numbers-at-age.

+Leslie and Somhlaba (2013) provide revised assumptions to disaggregate the data from the longline fleet by species and regions.
+This information was not used here as this model was run as a direct comparison to the more complex movement model (Rademeyer, 2013) which did not use these data, but they should be considered for use in the future.

+Since there is depth information for the offshore trawl catches from 1978, region-specific GLM-standardised CPUE series could be developed and fitted to in this model, rather than use coast-specific indices.